Sibindra/twitter-insights/README.md

 1. Clone the repository: `git clone https://github.com/your-username/I-NEPAL.git`
 2. Navigate to the project directory: `cd I-NEPAL`
-3. Install the required dependencies: `npm install`
+3. Install the required dependencies: `yarn install`
-4. Start the development server: `npm run dev`
+4. Start the development server: `yarn dev`
 5. Open your browser and visit `http://localhost:3000` to access the application.

 ## Technologies Used